domschl/python-mchess/README.md

 ```

 This will start chess agents for the chess board, automatically detecting board hardware via USB or BLuetooth LE (Linux, Raspberry PI only), and load the [first active] UCI engine (testet with Leela Chess Zero (Lc0) and Stockfish 9).

+The web client can be reached at `http://localhost:8001`.
+From remote use `http://computer-name:8001`.

 Note: Bluetooth LE hardware detection requires admin privileges for the one-time intial bluetooth scan.
 For first time start with Bluetooth LE support, use:
 ```bash